482 Visa: Temporary Skill Shortage (TSS) Visa (Subclass 482)

 • You are under 45 years of age at the time of lodging your PR visa

-Easier PR Pathways Ahead
+Easier PR Pathways Introduced in November 2023

 Regional Occupation List (ROL)